pawelaugustyn/software-engineering-project/Tests.md

 ### Test Area to Cover
 1. Log in
-    - incorrect login +
+    - incorrect login
     - incorrest password
     - incorrect login and password
     - empty login
     - empty password
     - empty login and password
     - go as guest
-    - SQL injection
 2. Log out
-    - when you are logged in +
+    - when you are logged in
     - try when you are not logged in
     - then log in as a different user and check if there aro NO remainders of previous user
 3. Right to access - roles